SlaughterCountyBrewing/SCBEmpHandbook/Doodies.md

     - Dishes put away

-    - Cigarette buckets outside emptied
+    - Ashtrays emptied

+    - doublecheck the shopping list

 - Throughout the day and as needed: